potatolappy/Object-Oriented-Programming/README.md

 **Chapter 3: Flow**

-user flow chart will go as follow, several key highlight:
+user flow chart will go as follow, several key highlights:

   1. at the end of every action that involves a function, it will always return a current tabulated version of the shopping cart, along with its price
-  2. every action will always go back to the menu, except when the user pick **check-out**
+  2. every action will always go back to the **menu**, except when the user pick **check-out**
   3. when checking out, the price will be discounted along with this criteria
        - transaction valued over IDR 500k --> 10% discount
        - transaction valued over IDR 300k --> 8% discount